pipeforce/pipeforce.github.io/docs/api/commands.md

 ## rpa.website.open ``v1``
 ----------
-Opens a website and sets its browser instance as 'var.browser'.
+Opens a website and sets its browser instance as 'vars.browser'.
 Note: The pipe is BETA and not intended to be used in production!

 [Try online.](https://try.pipeforce.org/#/commandform?command=rpa.website.open:v1)